 "Joe Wilkins has a big, true, highway-running American voice.
 When you see a new book of his, you should celebrate.
 Just buy it, put down the window, and let the music blow back your hair.
 It's nothing but alive." – Luis Alberto Urrea

 Wilkins was born and raised in eastern Montana.
 After graduating from Gonzaga University with a degree in computer engineering, he spent two years teaching ninth grade pre-algebra in the Mississippi Delta with Teach For America.
 He then went on to earn his MFA in creative writing from the University of Idaho, where he worked with the poet Robert Wrigley and the memoirist Kim Barnes.
-Wilkins now lives with his wife, son, and daughter in western Oregon, where he teaches writing at Linfield College.
+Wilkins now lives with his wife, son, and daughter in western Oregon, where he directs the creative program at Linfield College.